dotnet/docs/docs/framework/windows-workflow-foundation/samples/hiring-process.md

 ## Data Storage

  Data is stored in a SQL Server database called `ContosoHR` (the script for creating this database is located in the `DbSetup` folder).
-Workflow instances are stored in a SQL Server database called `InstanceStore` (the scripts for creating the instance store are part of the [!INCLUDE[netfx_current_short](../../../../includes/netfx-current-short-md.md)] distribution).
+Workflow instances are stored in a SQL Server database called `InstanceStore` (the scripts for creating the instance store are part of the .NET Framework 4.6.1 distribution).

  Both databases are created by running Setup.cmd script from a  Developer Command Prompt for Visual Studio.